lucavb/homepage/tests/README.md

 ## Adding New Tests

-1. Create or edit test files in the `tests/` directory
-2. Follow the existing patterns for console error detection
+1. Add tests to the appropriate spec file based on what you're testing:
+    - `pages.spec.ts` - New page load tests
+    - `navigation.spec.ts` - New navigation flows
+    - `interactive.spec.ts` - Interactive features like forms, toggles, etc.
+    - `social-links.spec.ts` - External links and contact methods
+2. For page load tests, use the `setupConsoleErrorTracking()` helper (see `pages.spec.ts`)
-3. Use descriptive test names
+3. Use descriptive test names that explain what's being tested
-4. Run tests locally before pushing
+4. Run tests locally before pushing: `npm test`
+5. Consider creating a new spec file if you're testing a distinct feature area

 ## Playwright Configuration